xingzezhao/foam_stability_data/README.md

 ## About Me
 ### Hello, I'm [Xingze Zhao] 👋

-- 🏢 I work at the College of Materials Science and Engineering and the Center for Advanced Chemical Engineering and Advanced Materials at China University of Petroleum (East China).
+- 🏢 I work at  China University of Petroleum (East China).
+      - College of Materials Science and Engineering
+      - Center for Advanced Chemical Engineering and Advanced Materials
+      - Lab of Materials Theory Simulation and Design
 - 🧪 My research focuses on molecular simulations of nanomaterials and chemicals for enhanced oil recovery (*EOR*).
 - ✉️ You can reach me at [xingzezhao@gmail.com](mailto:xingzezhao@gmail.com).